Feel the charm of the Venetian ruins and taste the traditional cuisine in stunning Chania

 If you’re wondering where to book your flight to Chania from, look no further than Birmingham Airport.
 With great shops, bars and restaurants, spending time at the airport will be an enjoyable way to start your holiday.

 Located in the Midlands and boasting great transport links, Birmingham is easy to get to from all over the UK.
 If you want to travel by public transport, you will find bus and coach services running directly to the airport.
-Trains will take you to Birmingham International train station, which is connected to the terminal by a free and frequent Air-Rail link taking just two minutes.
+Trains will take you to Birmingham International train station, which is connected to the terminal by a free and frequent Air-Rail link taking just minutes.

 Those driving to the airport will find a choice of seven car parks, which are all easily accessible from the terminal by foot or via the courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.
-While you’re there, you could also pre-book entry into one of our five airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views.
+While you’re there, you could also pre-book entry into one of our airport lounges, which offer complimentary food and drinks, unlimited WiFi and great runway views.

 Arriving at Chania Airport